 We will allow you time to reconsider your decision under the guidance of John Welland.
 But we must impose two conditions.
 The first is that both you and John must cooperate with Freddie and Sasha and accept their help.
 The second is that all four of you must do all you can to resolve the problems of your deaths.
 This will help all of you to lay aside your fears and your dependence on what you have always been, and it will enable you all to enter Rest.
 The Presence will be able to assist you in achieving this.
 That is all.

 As abruptly as They had come, the Presence left us again.
 Freddie and Sasha were stiffly apart from John and I, still sulking, whilst I felt the warmth flowing from John’s spirit to mine.

 We sank, gently slowly down towards the earth.
 Freddie and Sasha followed at a distance.
 We drifted down to a mountaintop, I don’t know where.
 The sun was slowly rising above the horizon, painting the landscape around us with pink and orange fingers.

 ‘I’ve never slept with a ghost before,’ I said.

 ‘You might get to like it.’

 To my great surprise I found I could relax.
 I could feel the hardness of the rock beneath me, but it didn’t hurt or dig in.
-The sun crept upwards in vivid glory, its rays touching everything before it with warmth until finally it touched me too.
+The sun crept upwards in vivid glory, its rays touching everything that lay in its path with warmth until finally it touched me too.
 My thoughts began to drift.
 And it was another day.